BrianMiltonJr/rp-package/README.md

   * /talk or /t - Sets your chat distance to talk
   * /yell or /y - Sets your chat distance to yell
   * /color - Usage: /color color or /color name color | Colors your name
+  * /ooc - Usage: /ooc switches between talking in ooc or in game chat. /ooc [on/off or 1/0] toggles ooc chat displaying

 Rp Karma((Still Under heavy development, Will be released with V0.0.2)):
   * /negate - Usage: /negate first last offense description | Registers an offense on the offender's karma negating its total.